alevchuk/pstm/lnd-e2e-testing/README.md

 lncli listpeers | grep inbound | uniq -c  # to be a relay you'll need to get inbound peers
 ```

-5. Keep track of your total balance:
+# Keep track of your total balance

 Use [get_balance_report.py script](get_balance_report.py)
 ```